 - In-office bleaching, which offers the most dramatic result and usually only takes one visit

-Teeth whitening works by delivering bleach to the teeth’s surface (either hydrogen peroxide or carbamide peroxide).
+Teeth whitening works by delivering bleach to the whitened teeth it’s surface (either hydrogen peroxide or carbamide peroxide).
 These bleaches target stains and break them up into smaller pieces, making the colour of the teeth more pronounced.
 Your teeth look brighter and whiter as a result.

 How to Keep Your Teeth White After Treatment

 What you do immediately after a teeth whitening treatment dictates how well the results will last.
 The first twenty-four hours after treatment are especially important.
 Here are some rules for post-treatment care, in addition to the guidelines your dentist advises:

 - Avoid drinks that leave dark stains such as coffee, red wine, fruit juice, dark sodas, beer, and black tea

 - Avoid foods that leave dark stains such as soy sauce, cured meats, chocolate, and any kind of fruit

 - No smoking, although limited use of e-cigarettes is ok

 - Avoid coloured toothpaste and mouthwashes, for example, red or blue